 At The Futures Trust, we value our relationship with students, parents and community users and we endeavour to provide a high quality service at all times.
 We recognise that at times things can and do go wrong.
-The Board of Trustees, Head teachers, staff and members of the Local Governing Bodies (LGB) at President Kennedy School, Barr's Hill School, Parkgate Primary School, Keresley Grange Academy, Stoke Park School and Keresley Newland Primary Academy, believe that it is everybody's best interest to resolve concerns and complaints at the earliest possible stage.
+The Board of Trustees, Head teachers, staff and members of the Local Governing Bodies (LGB) at each of the schools within the Trust, believe that it is everybody's best interest to resolve concerns and complaints at the earliest possible stage.
 For ease of read, the term 'parent' has been used throughout the document, to include parents, legal guardians and full time carers.